astroshrey/exowirc/source/jband-tutorial.rst

   flat_seq = (22, 41)
   dark_for_flat_seq = (2, 21)

 Depending on the analysis, indicate the background mode.
 The available modes include 'median', 'global', and 'helium'.
-J-band filter typically uses 'median' or 'global' mode:
+J-band filter observations typically use 'global' or 'median' mode:

 .. code-block:: Python

   background_mode = 'median'

-To see follow an example of applying the 'global' mode,please check out the :doc:`jband-tutorial` page.
+To follow an example of applying the 'global' background mode, please check out the :doc:`helium-tutorial` page.

-Provide the estimated pixel coordinate of the target source in the science image:
+Provide the estimated pixel coordinate of the target source in the science images:

 .. code-block:: Python

   source_coords = [1210, 671]

-A pixel (or cluster of pixels) may be identified as a star if its point spread function (PSF) has a full-width-half-max above a threshold value.
+A cluster of pixels may be identified as a star if its point spread function (PSF) has a full-width-half-max above a threshold value.
 Optionally set an estimate of this value in the variable finding_fwhm.
 If finding_fwhm is not set, the value is defaulted to 15.

 .. code-block:: Python